bagisto/bagisto-docs/src/docs/payment-method-development/create-your-first-payment-method.md

 php artisan package:make-payment-method Webkul/CustomStripePayment
 ```

-**Command Parameters:**
-- `Webkul/CustomStripePayment`: The vendor/package name for your payment method

 ### Step 3: Handle Existing Package (If Needed)

 If the package directory already exists, use the `--force` flag: